 - a) Inspect the bronze feed screw and sleeve for any damage, replace if required.
 Lubricate the acme threads on the bronze feed screw with white Lithium grease.
 Place bronze feed screw inside sleeve and then turn the sleeve clockwise onto the bronze feed screw until the top end of the bronze feed screw is flush with the sleeve.
 Lubricate the o-ring that is just inside the top of the bronze feed screw. - b) Inspect the spindle/cap assembly for any damage and replace if required.
-Insert the spindle into the top end of the bronze feed screw, female threaded end first, and slide the thrust washer over the spindle. - c) Slide the cap over the spindle as far as it will go and thread the cap onto the sleeve.
-Install the steel washer over the spindle from the hex end.
-Install the snap ring over the spindle with the sharp edge facing the hex.
-Do Not stretch the snap ring more than necessary, and ensure it sits into the groove. - d) Screw the two set screws into the cap, to prevent it from accidentally became loose. - e) Wipe the tool down to remove excess lubricant and return the tool to the box.
+Slide the bronze thrust washer over the spindle from the threaded end and insert the spindle into the top end of the bronze feed screw, female threaded end first. - c) Install the steel washer over the spindle from the hex end.
+Slide the cap over the spindle as far as it will go and thread the cap onto the sleeve. - d) Wipe the tool down to remove excess lubricant and return the tool to the box.